matheuskya/banana-system/README.md

 5. Open your web browser and go to `http://127.0.0.1:8000/` to view the application.

 6. To stop the server, press CTRL+C in the terminal where the server is running.

-Note: This server is for development purposes only.
-For production deployment, please refer to Django's deployment documentation.